Tietorahti’s map application guides truck drivers on the road

 According to Mr Lausvaara, the users of the map often tell what they wish to have added to the map, and the requests are realised when possible.
 We hope to receive reports on missing and incorrect information through different feedback functions of the application.
 In addition to correcting errors, crowd-sourcing is used to collect new map layers, such as snow removal equipment, lay-bys, and trailer parking locations from professional drivers.

 “Almost all feedback is positive.
-Negative feedback usually has to do with the quality of data which we can, fortunately, affect in most cases”, he says.
+Negative feedback usually has to do with the quality of data which we can, fortunately, affect in most cases”.

 From data collecting to data sharing